loiskilberg/LoisLegacyArt/README.md

 # LoisLegacyArt
 Staging for the website for my art company, Lois Legacy Art LLC.

+To view the GitHub staging area webpages, be sure to add "index.html" or else you will be taken to the main website.
+Here is the GitHub Pages link: https://loiskilberg.github.io/LoisLegacyArt/index.html

-The regular website is: www.LoisLegacyArt.com
+The regular website is at: www.LoisLegacyArt.com